mdnestor/GameTheory/README.md

 Currently there is no dependence on Mathlib, at the benefit of simplicity but at the cost of inability to touch the major theorems (like existence of a mixed Nash equilibrium).

+Contains a proof of Arrow's impossibility theorem under GameTheory/SocialChoice.

 ### Code samples

 Three versions of a normal form game: